ilija-the/vendrithvault/content/Magic, Concepts & Cosmos/Essence Casting.md

 #### Strategy
 The gameplan with Essence Spellcasting revolves around 3-4 turn cycles, of gaining your *Essence* via cantrip or *Initial Draw*, and advancing your Essence up to your highest rank.

-In comparison to Vancian Spellcasting (using spell slots as consumables) you lose on the tempo of being able to start combat with your highest rank spell.
+In comparison to Vancian Spellcasting (using spell slots as consumables) you lose on the tempo of being able to start combat with your highest rank spell and pre-buff ahead of battles.
 In exchange, you are able to cast more throughout the day, not worry about how many copies of a spell to prepare, and have advantage in long fights via *Terminus* bonuses.

 ### Incantations
 *Incantations* are the out of combat way of casting spells, with a longer casting time (except reactions, i.e. Gentle Fall).
 An *incantation* takes either 20 seconds or the spell’s normal casting time, whichever is longer.[^3] At the end of that period, you cast a spell up to your maximum *Essence Pool* and incur a temporary cost.
 Casting an *incantation* reduces both your *Essence Draw* and your *Essence Pool* by 1, and if that would reduce your essence draw to 0, you can’t draw essence or cast essence spells.
 This cost can be removed when you Refocus, dismissing the active spells **and** *incantations*.